Small scale farming can be productive, fun and profitable.

-We’ve been using the Zoom.us video conferencing application for years now, and it’s been great.
-We’ve had two failed recordings in 3 years.
-They were user errors.
+We’ve been using the same video conferencing application for years now, and it’s been great.
+We’ve had two failed recordings in three years.
+They were all user errors.
 Mine.

 This time… of all times, there was a failure in the rendering after the recording.
-It was not user error, but it doesn’t make it any less frustrating at not having that to share with you.
-According to the Zoom support, it’s just one of those inexplicable technological mysteries where something didn’t work as it should have.
+That it was not user error didn’t make it any less frustrating.

-We’re so sorry to have had this happen to JM and for you, our audience, because that’s why we do this in the first place.
+We’re so sorry to have had this happen to Jean-Martin and for you, our readers/viewers, because that’s why we do this in the first place.
 Each interview represents approximately a days work, minimum, to prepare then to write, edit and publish.

-“Just another bug on the windshield of life.”
-Mickey Megginson
+“It’s just another bug on the windshield of life.”~Author unknown

 Stuff happens.
 Pests eat plants.
 Some crops fail.
 Systems fail.
 Technology fails.
-And… we keep on growing and keep on going.
+And… we keep on going and growing.

-So we recovered, then Coleman and I immediately sat back down to record all that we remembered of our conversation with Jean-Martin Fortier.
+So Coleman and I immediately sat back down to decipher our notes and wring out all that we could remember from our conversation with Jean-Martin Fortier.
 We’re deeply sorry to not be able to share that entire interview with you… to not have his cheerful face and lyrical French-Canadian accent and good humor–and wisdom—in his own voice.
-But we believe we’ve done a good job of recounting most of what we discussed.

 Micro farming teaches planning, resiliency, adaptability, hard work, community and interdependency.